hell-moon/Udemy-Modern-Javascript-From-The-Beginning-/README.md

 This project demonstrates DOM selection and manipulation with Javascript, event handling, and javascript functions.
 Bootstrap 4 responsible for styling.

 To run: make sure 'img' folder, 'app.js' and 'index.html' are in same directory.
 Then, just open 'index.html' in web browser.

+The **Number Guesser Game** Project implements a simple guessing game.
+The guessing interval and number of guesses can be customized at the top of 'app.js' file.
+Guessing the correct value within the alloted guesses will result in a congratulatory message and an option to play again.
+An incorrect guess will show how many guesses are left.
+Once all guesses are used and correct value is not guessed, a game over message will display, displaying the winning number and an option to play again.
+This project demonstrates DOM selection and manipulation with Javascript, event listeners and event delegation, and javascript functions.
+Skeleton CSS responsible for styling.

+Upon playing again or refreshing the page, a new random number will be selected as the winning number.

+To run: make sure both 'app.js' and 'index.html' are in the same directory.
+Then, just open 'index.html' in a web browser.